 Revenue Summary.
-This bill would reduce annual property tax revenues at the basic 1 percent tax rate on average by as much as \$820 per replacement home and by as much as \$5,000 per commercial replacement property.
+This bill would reduce annual property tax revenues at the basic 1 percent tax rate on average by \$820 per replacement home and by \$5,000 per commercial replacement property.

 Qualifying Remarks.
-This revenue estimate assumes owners choose to reconstruct more valuable replacement properties without regard to any statutory changes.
+Based on past history, this revenue estimate assumes some owners choose to reconstruct more valuable replacement properties without regard to any statutory changes.
 AB 2013 is limited to Governor-declared disasters.
 This revenue estimate does not account for any changes in economic activity that may or may not result from the enactment of the proposed law.